30 Common Graduate Interview Questions and How to Answer Them [UPDATED FOR 2022]

 CV based questions

 The purpose of this question is to quickly assess your personal motivation and criteria for your career development.
 It’s best to focus on the measurable outcomes reported by the university.
-For instance, if you’re studying at the University of Manchester, you could always mention the fact that more than 160 nationalities are currently represented at the campus.
-These facts are easy to verify and strongly suggest that you’re the type to conduct rigorous research before making a decision.
+For instance, if you’re studying international management at the University of Manchester, you could always mention the fact that more than 160 nationalities are currently represented on the campus, which grants you a unique perspective in management and communication across cultures.
+Such facts are easy to verify and strongly suggest that you’re the type to conduct rigorous research before making a decision.
+Try to demonstrate that you make informed decisions about your future and fully commit to achieving results after making these choices.

 The point here is not necessarily to learn about your actual favourite subject but instead to evaluate your decision-making.
-Focus on why exactly you favour one course over all others and what influence your decision could make on your professional life.
+Focus on why exactly you favour one course over all others and what influences your decision could make on your professional life.
 Don’t forget to mention if you wrote an essay or assignment on this subject.
+While we would not approve of the use of tailor-made answers in real communication, this question usually represents an HR ruse.
+It is effectively a scripted scenario where the employer is expecting a particular answer reflecting your personal qualities such as perseverance, professionalism, and readiness for hard work.
+You may opt for using statements highlighting such elements in your response to maximise your recruitment chances.

-- What have you done during time gaps in your CV?
+What have you done during the time gaps in your CV?

 One great way to answer this question is to refer to online learning.
 Fortunately, there exists a myriad of online academies such as SkillShare or Khan Academy.
 You could always focus on how you’ve been productive during the time gaps and improved your skills and competencies.